sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors.md

 title: Errors
 ---

-In the event that an error occurs while processing a request to horizon, an **error** response will be returned to the client.
+In the event that an error occurs while processing a request to orbit, an **error** response will be returned to the client.
 This error response will contain information detailing why the request couldn't complete successfully.

-Like HAL for successful responses, horizon uses a standard to specify how we communicate errors to the client.
-Specifically, horizon uses the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification.
+Like HAL for successful responses, orbit uses a standard to specify how we communicate errors to the client.
+Specifically, orbit uses the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification.
 The specification is short, so we recommend you read it.
 In summary, when an error occurs on the server we respond with a json document with the following attributes: